particle-iot/examples/README.md

 About
 =====

-A repo for sharing, refining, and cultivating broadly useful Spark Core firmware examples and corresponding code used to interact with the firmware.
+A repo for sharing, refining, and cultivating broadly useful Spark Core firmware examples and corresponding code used to control or read data from a Core.
+The firmware examples in this repo are used to populate flashable app examples in the [Spark Web IDE](https://www.spark.io/build).

 Roadmap
 -------

-Step 1: Consolidate Spark's example firmware from [docs.spark.io](http://docs.spark.io) here and make them available within the Spark IDE using this repo as a backend.

-Step 2: Find a way to pull cool things people do with the examples back into this repo.

-Step 3: Figure out how to make this repo maximally awesome together!
-Jump on IRC at #spark or rock the [forums](http://community.spark.io) and join the conversationl.
+Right now there are placeholders for several projects in here, and only 2 are actually loaded in the IDE (led_blink and rc_car).
+Soon we'll be finishing these examples and adding more from the Spark [docs site](http://docs.spark.io/#/examples) and from [awesome easy to share projects in the community](https://community.spark.io/category/project-share).
+Stay tuned.